Worst-case Harrow-Hassidim-Lloyd algorithm with average-case correct quantum Fourier transform: Introduction

 \section{Introduction}

-Quantum verification refers to the process of ensuring the correctness and reliability of quantum computers.
-Given the probabilistic nature of quantum systems, verification in quantum computing is a critical aspect of using quantum computers.
-A lot of efforts have been made on quantum verification in different scenarios, e.g., see \cite{linden2021lightweight,eisert2020quantum,mahadev2018classical,flammia2011direct,asadi2022quantum,gheorghiu2019verification,da2011practical}.
+Quantum verification refers to the process of certifying the correctness and reliability of quantum devices and quantum computations.
+Given the probabilistic nature of quantum systems, verification is a central issue in the practical use of quantum computers.
+Much effort has been devoted to quantum verification in different settings; see, for example, \cite{linden2021lightweight,eisert2020quantum,mahadev2018classical,flammia2011direct,asadi2022quantum,gheorghiu2019verification,da2011practical,TothGuhne2005PRL,TothGuhne2005PRA,TothEtAl2010PRL}.

-In quantum computing, the quantum Fourier transform (QFT) has emerged as a pivotal component in various quantum algorithms, such as Shor's algorithm \cite{shor1997polynomial} and quantum phase estimation \cite{kitaev1995quantum}.
-Recently, in \cite{linden2021average}, Linden and de Wolf proposed an efficient lightweight protocol for verifying the average-case correct behaviour of QFT.
-They also showed that one could achieve good worst-case performance for some key quantum tasks (e.g., phase estimation, period finding, and amplitude estimation) with a good average-case performance of the QFT.
-This is a very interesting finding since worst-case verification is usually exponentially hard, while average-case verification is relatively easy.
-In this work, we aim to give a new application of this average-case correct QFT.
-We will focus on the implementation of the Harrow-Hassidim-Lloyd (HHL) algorithm \cite{harrow2009quantum} for solving linear systems using average-case correct QFT.
+The quantum Fourier transform (QFT) is a basic primitive in quantum computing, with applications including Shor's algorithm~\cite{shor1997polynomial} and quantum phase estimation~\cite{kitaev1995quantum}.
+Recently, Linden and de Wolf~\cite{linden2021average} proposed an efficient lightweight protocol for verifying average-case correctness of the QFT.
+They showed that good average-case QFT performance is sufficient for good worst-case performance in several key quantum tasks, including phase estimation, period finding, and amplitude estimation.
+This is useful because worst-case verification can be exponentially hard, whereas average-case verification can be performed efficiently.
+Very recently, Kahanamoku-Meyer, Blue, Bergamaschi, Gidney, and Chuang introduced the notion of optimistic quantum circuits and constructed a logarithmic-depth in-place QFT that is correct on most inputs~\cite{kahanamoku2025log}.
+Their work is complementary to the average-case verification viewpoint of Linden and de Wolf: it provides explicit efficient QFT circuits with good average-case behavior and studies when such circuits can be used in worst-case settings.

-The HHL algorithm is a nice application of phase estimation.
-It plays an important role in designing new quantum algorithms, especially in quantum machine learning, e.g., see \cite{biamonte2017quantum,lloyd2014quantum,rebentrost2014quantum}.
-In \cite{linden2021average}, Linden and de Wolf showed that we can do phase estimation in the worst case with average-case correct QFT.
-So why it is still interesting here to consider the HHL algorithm?
-Indeed, what Linden and de Wolf have proved is the feasibility of outputting eigenvalues in phase estimation using average-case correct QFT.
-This is enough for many key tasks.
-However, in the HHL algorithm, we need to output a quantum state that depends on the eigenvalues and eigenvectors of the input matrix.
-A good average-case correct QFT in their sense may introduce some uncontrollable local phases to the final target state.
-This can make the final result far away from the desired state.